There are many myths about condoms, from whether they reduce pleasure to how well they prevent pregnancy and sexually transmitted infections (STIs).

 Myth #4: Condoms don’t protect against STIs.

-Fact: When condoms are used correctly, which includes properly opening and placing the condom and having appropriate lubrication, they can effectively prevent and reduce the risk for STIs, HPV and pregnancy 98% of the time.
-Using a condom is an easy way to protect your health.
+Fact: When condoms are used correctly, which includes properly opening and placing the condom and having appropriate lubrication, they can reduce the risk for STIs, and are about 98% effective at preventing pregnancy when used correctly.
+Condoms are one of the most effective ways to reduce the risk of STIs when used consistently and correctly.

 “Condoms act as a barrier which doesn’t allow mixing of bodily fluids and decreases exposure of one partner’s fluids from another,” Dr. Gelow said.
-To be most effective, condoms should be worn during the entire penetrative act (sex), not only during climax, as there are times that you can still share fluid prior climax.
+To be most effective, condoms should be worn during the entire penetrative act (sex), not only during climax, since fluid can be shared before ejaculation.

 “Condoms are the most effective way to prevent STIs, which have been increasing every single year since 2012,” Dr. Gelow said.
 “Remember, between 50% to 80% of STIs have ZERO symptoms, so, even if partner states they have no symptoms or don’t show any symptoms, this doesn’t mean that they don’t have an STI.”